dotnet-architecture/eShopOnWeb/README.md

 ## Running the sample

+After cloning or downloading the sample you should be able to run it using an In Memory database immediately.

-After cloning or downloading the sample you will need to run its Entity Framework Core migrations before you will be able to run the app.
+If you wish to use the sample with a persistent database, you will need to run its Entity Framework Core migrations before you will be able to run the app.
 To do so, open a command prompt in the Web folder and execute the following commands:

 ```
 dotnet restore